github/docs/content/codespaces/prebuilding-your-codespaces/configuring-prebuilds.md

    ![Screenshot of the "Region availability" settings.
 "Reduce prebuild available to only specific regions" is selected with two regions selected.](/assets/images/help/codespaces/prebuilds-regions.png)

-   {% note %}

-   **Notes**:
+   > [!NOTE]
-   * The prebuild in each region incurs individual storage charges.
+   > * The prebuild in each region incurs individual storage charges.
 You should, therefore, only enable prebuilds for regions in which you know they'll be used.
 See "[AUTOTITLE](/billing/managing-billing-for-your-products/managing-billing-for-github-codespaces/about-billing-for-github-codespaces#about-billing-for-codespaces-prebuilds)."
-   * Developers can set their default region for {% data variables.product.prodname_github_codespaces %}, which can allow you to enable prebuilds for fewer regions.
+   > * Developers can set their default region for {% data variables.product.prodname_github_codespaces %}, which can allow you to enable prebuilds for fewer regions.
 See "[AUTOTITLE](/codespaces/setting-your-user-preferences/setting-your-default-region-for-github-codespaces)."

-   {% endnote %}

 1. Optionally, under **Template history**, set the number of prebuild versions to be retained.
 You can input any number between 1 and 5.
 The default number of saved versions is 2, which means that only the latest prebuild and the previous version are saved.